Sri Lanka travel advice

 Monsoon and rainstorms

-The rainy (or monsoon) season extends from December to March in the northeast and June to October in the southwest.
+The rainy season (or monsoon) extends from December to March in the northeast and June to October in the southwest.

 Severe rainstorms can cause flooding and landslides, which can lead to deaths, injuries and large population displacements.